pmillspaugh/petemillspaugh.com/README.md

 ## Domain registrar

 Cloudflare is my domain registrar of choice.
-They don't mark up domains and come with the expected features (SSL etc.).
+They don't mark up domains and come with the expected features (SSL, etc.).

 ## Deployment

-I'm deploying on Vercel.
+I deploy on Vercel.
 Automatic preview deployments on PRs are really handy for a static site like this.

 ## Analytics

 I use Vercel Analytics to track # of visitors, page visits by URL, referrers, countries, operating systems, and browsers.
 These are just curiosity/vanity metrics for me—I'm not interested in collecting or doing anything with individual user data.
-I might migrate from Vercel to Plausible or another alternative at some point.
+I might migrate from Vercel to [Plausible](https://plausible.io/) or another alternative at some point.

 ## Monetization